Pompeo to meet with U.S. commanders amid growing crisis with Iran

 But he also said there was still time for European states to rescue the nuclear accord by delivering some economic benefits to Iran.

 The nuclear accord imposed limits on Iran's atomic program designed to prevent it from developing nuclear weapons in return for lifting international and some U.S. sanctions.
-President Donald Trump withdrew the U.S. from the agreement last year but European governments have urged Iran to abide by the deal.
+President Donald Trump withdrew the United States from the agreement last year but European governments have urged Iran to abide by the deal.

+Hours after Iran’s announcement, the European Union’s foreign policy chief, Federica Mogherini, said it would continue to implement the nuclear accord and would await the findings of the U.N. nuclear watchdog, the International Atomic Energy Agency.

+Mogherini called for "maximum restraint" and expressed concern over "the risk of miscalculations or unintentional escalations."

+She added that "what we would not like to see is a military escalation in the region.
+We think that would be extremely dangerous."

-The sanctions imposed by Trump on Iran have put the country under intense pressure, and the regime is looking for ways to relieve the economic pain, including by pressing other countries to push back against Washington's tough approach, said Michael Knights of the Washington Institute think tank.
+The sanctions imposed by Trump on Iran have put the country under intense pressure, and the regime is looking for ways to relieve the economic pain, including by threatening to pull out of the nuclear deal and pressing other countries to push back against Washington's tough approach, said Michael Knights of the Washington Institute think tank.

 "This is a nasty chokehold.
 And the Iranians are going to do anything to get out of it," Knights said.